perfecto25/rio_config/README.md

-# FML (*!@**!!
-Markup Language)
+# FML

 Flexible Markup Language is a markup language for use in common configuration scenarios.

-It is similar to TOML and YAML in concept, but is unique in its approach to handling variables and configuration data
+It is similar to TOML in concept, but is unique in its approach to handling variables and configuration data

 ## features